FAQ's for South Jersey Breastfeeding Consults

 • A private lactation consult is most appropriate for mothers who desire one-on-one assistance with the lactation consultant and have small to large concerns about their breastfeeding situation.
 Mothers who have attended a private consultation also receive free follow-up by phone, email, or text.

 • South Jersey Breastfeeding Center Mom Meet Up is a great place to meet other breastfeeding moms, ask the lactation consultant a few breastfeeding questions, and socialize.
 There are usually about 15 mothers at each support group, so it is quite difficult to give extensive breastfeeding assistance there.
 This is a great place for follow-up for mothers who have already had a private lactation consultation.

 Under the Affordable Care Act, women’s preventive health care, including comprehensive lactation support and counseling by a trained provider, is covered with no cost sharing (no deductible, no copay) for new health plans.
 For most insurance policies, this came into effect August of 2012.
 Unfortunately there are some exceptions, so we recommend contacting your insurance company directly to find out what is covered.
 Follow this link for a step by step guide for speaking with your insurance company about your lactation benefits.

-At this time, South Jersey Breastfeeding Center is an in-network provider for Aetna, Amerihealth New Jersey and Independence BCBS (IBX) and can bill directly for in office lactation consultations for subscribers.
-At this time, we do not accept insurance for home visit lactation consults.
-Co-payments will be billed after SJB receives the full explanation of benefits from your insurance provider.
-Most plans have a $20-40 co-insurance for any specialist appointment. *Please note we are not in-network with Horizon or individual BCBS plans.
+At this time, South Jersey Breastfeeding Center is an in-network provider for Aetna, Amerihealth New Jersey and Independence BCBS (IBX) and can bill directly for in office and home visit lactation consultations for subscribers. *Please note we are not in-network with Horizon or individual BCBS plans.